justmorpheus/ch1_iam/03-parameterstore-path/README.md

 ## Instructions

 1. Open [IAM](https://console.aws.amazon.com/iam/home).
-1. Search an IAM role with a name equal to the `IamRole` output of your CloudFormation stack.
+1. Search an IAM role with a name equal to the `IamRole` output of your terraform.
 1. Add an inline policy to your IAM role.
 1. Make sure you are logged into the SSH bastion host.